Baby formula is the next best alternative to breast milk, but which is the right one for your child?

 US Food and Drug Administration (FDA) regulates all baby formula.
 They help ensure that any formula that gets out in the market provides adequate nutrition.
 The basic formula mix generally contains minerals, vitamins, proteins, fats, and carbohydrates.
 The standards guarantee that the formulas in the market are free of pathogens, tested for final nutrient content, and should demonstrate that they support the normal physical growth of the children.

 With FDA’s backing, the formula milk products are let loose in the market.
 Generally speaking, you will see that there are primarily 3 types of formula:

 - Powdered form (needs to be mixed with water before feeding)

 - Ready-to-feed (requires no mixing is ready to drink)

 - Liquid concentrate (requires mixing with equal amount of water

 So what should you give your baby?

-A lot of the times it depends on your little one as well.
+A lot of the time, it depends on your little one as well.
 Despite having almost the same ingredients, the baby may prefer one to the other.
-If budget is not an issue then no harm in going for Enfamil non-GMO.
-I’m a strong believer in non-GMO foods so that’s a personal preference which is why I love that all of Good Start formula is non-GMO.
+If budget is not an issue, then no harm in going for Enfamil non-GMO.
+I’m a strong believer in non-GMO foods, so that’s a personal preference, which is why I love that all of Good Start formula is non-GMO.